Chapultepec Peace Accords

 Compliance with the agreements took place under the supervision of a special mission of the United Nations, which gave a settlement after 3 years of management.
 On December 31, 1991, the government and the FMLN initialed a preliminary peace agreement under the auspices of UN Secretary-General Javier Pérez de Cuéllar.
 The final agreement was signed in Mexico City on January 16, 1992, at Chapultepec Castle.

-A nine-month ceasefire took effect on February 1, 1992, and it has never been broken.
+A nine-month ceasefire took effect on February 1, 1992, and it was never broken.

 Civil War

 The Salvadoran Civil War began on October 15, 1979, with the 1979 Salvadoran coup d'état which overthrew President Carlos Humberto Romero.
 The coup had covert support from the United States, who wished to prevent Romero's government from falling to left-wing militant groups in the country, the same fate as did the regime of Anastasio Somoza Debayle in Nicaragua.

 An ERP combatant in Perquín in 1990.

 The coup of 1979 allowed for the rise of militant left-wing groups in the country.
 The five largest groups, Farabundo Martí People's Forces of Liberation (FPL), Communist Party of El Salvador (PCES), National Resistance (RN), People's Revolutionary Army (ERP), and the Revolutionary Party of the Central American Workers – El Salvador (PRTC) joined forces on October 10, 1980, nearly one year after the coup, to form the Farabundo Martí National Liberation Front (FMLN), the most prominent opposition force to the Salvadoran government throughout the Salvadoran Civil War.
 The group was named after Farabundo Martí, the leader of the Communist Party during an uprising in 1932 which resulted in the massacre of 10,000 to 40,000 peasants under the rule of Maximiliano Hernández Martínez.

 The resulting civil war killed anywhere from 70,000 to 80,000 people and lasted twelve years from 1979 to 1992.
 After 10 years of war, more than one million people had been displaced out of a population of 5,389,000.
 40% of the homes of newly displaced people were completely destroyed and another 25% were in need of major repairs.
 Death squad activities further escalated in 1990, despite a U.N.
 Agreement on Human Rights signed July 26 by the Cristiani government and the FMLN.